-2020 is expected to be a significant year for international sport: the Tokyo Olympics and Paralympics (24 July - 9 August) will shed light on the need to build advanced facilities that permit tearing down architectural and cultural barriers, promoting the inclusion and integration of disabled persons in society.
+2023 and 2024 areexpected to be significant years for international sport: Paris Olympics and Paralympics (July 26 - August 11 ) will shed light on the need to build advanced facilities that permit tearing down architectural and cultural barriers, promoting the inclusion and integration of disabled persons in society.

 Building or adapting an existing sports facility that can be used by all athletes requires special attention both to the choice of design solutions as well as the selection of materials.